Joshua-Booth/realiveyouth/content/songs/the-power-of-evangelism-podcast-greg-laurie.md

 ---
-title: The Power of Evangelism - Podcast Greg Laurie
+title: The Power of Evangelism - Podcast with Lee Strobel
 layout: song
 date: '2019-11-27'
 categories: share